ruchiraravishankar/lvl4-hons-project/README.md

+# Development of machine learning models to detect Arrythmia based on ECG data: Class Imbalance

-# Level 4 Honours Individual Project
+## Level 4 Honours Individual Project
 ### Ruchira Ravishankar, 2300294r

 This project addresses the class imbalance problem in ECG data and explores the use of VAEs to produce synthetic ECG beats.
 It also uses a classifier to test the quality of the synthetic beats produced and whether they have an impact on imbalanced classification.